RESEARCH STARTER

 In 2010, the command listed foremost among its missions to "synchronize planning of global operations against terrorist networks" and to "deter, disrupt and defeat terrorist threats."
 In this regard, JSOC was the front-line US military response to terrorism and remained so into the 2020s.

 JSOC preceded the war on terrorism.
-It was established by the Defense Department in 1987 as one of several new "integrated commands" mandated by acts of Congress (the Goldwater-Nichols Defense Reorganization Act of 1986 and the Nunn-Cohen Amendment to the National Defense Authorization Act of 1987) to improve coordination of the traditional military branchesrmy, Navy, Air Force, and Marines) in specific geographic areas or in carrying out specific types of duties anywhere in the world.
+It was established by the Defense Department in 1987 as one of several new "integrated commands" mandated by acts of Congress (the Goldwater-Nichols Defense Reorganization Act of 1986 and the Nunn-Cohen Amendment to the National Defense Authorization Act of 1987) to improve coordination of the traditional military branches—Army, Navy, Air Force, and Marines.
+In specific geographic areas or in carrying out specific types of duties anywhere in the world.
 Those acts were spurred in part by a disastrous operation conducted by special forces in trying to rescue Americans held hostage at the US embassy in Tehran in 1980.
-One of the first major missions carried out by JSOC was in coordination with the area commander during the invasion of Panama in 1989.
+One of the first major missions conducted by JSOC was in coordination with the area commander during the 1989 invasion of Panama.
 Unlike other unified commands, the JSOC operates independently of the other services for its budget and its ability to develop or acquire equipment, including specialized equipment needed to carry out its duties.

-1. Direct Action: Short-duration strikes and other small-scale offensive actions taken to seize, destroy, capture, or recover in denied areas.
+1. Direct Action: Short-duration strikes and other small-scale offensive actions employing specialized military capabilities to seize, destroy, capture, exploit, recover, or damage designated targets.

 The operating units under these commands include: